audiojs/web-audio-write/readme.md

 ### `write = createWriter(audioNode: AudioNode = defaultContext.destination)`

 Create a function writing to `audioNode`.
 Created writer can consume _FloatArray_, _Array_ or _ArrayBuffer_ with planar channels layout with numbers from `-1...+1` range.
 Each `write` call returns a promise that is resolved when data chunk is being consumed, allowing scheduling subsequent calls.
-To end writing, call `write(null)`.
+To end writing, call `write(null)`. `write.node` exposes underneath node used t oprocess data.

 ## Related